Criteria and restrictions to access reception conditions

 Therefore, the right to reception in the open return centre ends when the order to leave the territory expires.
 In case of a negative Dublin decision this delay is mentioned on the “Annex 26quater” (see Right to reception: Dublin procedure).
 In case of a negative decision by the CGRS, the Immigration Office delivers an order to leave the territory only when the suspensive appeal has been rejected by the CALL, or after the deadline for introducing the appeal has expired.
 If a third (or further) asylum application was declared inadmissible by the CGRS and it deems that there is no risk of direct or indirect refoulement, the order to leave the territory is delivered immediately after the decision of the CGRS.[43]
 The time limit of the order to leave the territory will vary between 0 and 30 days (see Procedures).[44]

 Until the expiry of the deadline of the order to leave the territory, every asylum seeker (whether he or she collaborates with voluntary return or not) is entitled to full material reception conditions.
-The order to leave the territory can be prolonged only if the person collaborates with his or her return.[45]
+The order to leave the territory can be prolonged only if the person collaborates with his or her return.[110]
 When the period for voluntary return as determined in the order to leave the country expires and there is no willingness to return voluntarily, the right to reception ends and the Immigration Office can start the procedure to forcibly return the person, including by using administrative detention.
-In practice, the police may come to the open return centre and arrest a person whose right to reception has ended and who is not willing to return voluntarily.[46]
+In practice, the police may come to the open return centre and arrest a person whose right to reception has ended and is unwilling to return voluntarily.[111]

 In case of a negative outcome of the asylum procedure and thus the end of the right to reception, there are some humanitarian reasons and other circumstances which may allow for prolongation of the right to reception conditions, namely: